valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 #### Step 6

 In order to evaluate the above clustering we calculate the centroids of each clusters extracted in step 5.
 The next step is to perform a new k-means clustering on the aforementioned centroids.
-We, conclusively, want to see each step 5's cluster containig the seconds that a specific person is talking to end up in the same big step 6'th cluster.
+We, conclusively, want to see each step 5'th cluster containig the seconds that a specific person is talking to end up in the same (big) step 6'th cluster.